theirishkiwi/victor-hugo/site/content/en/home/emotional-hijack.md

 > “You learn something valuable from all of the significant events and people, but you never touch your true potential until you challenge yourself to go beyond imposed limitations.”
 > ― Roy T. Bennett

-I don't recall exactly how old I was at the time, maybe 8 years old?
+I don't recall exactly how old I was at the time, maybe 8 years old.
 I was at the swimming pool with my family.
-This pool had a separate diving pool with three diving boards at one, three and five metres.
+This pool had a separate diving pool with three diving boards.
+A one, three and five metres.
 I remember vividly the first time I jumped off the highest board, even climbing the steps to reach the high board was scary.
 I stepped off the last step onto the diving platform, it felt wide and a long way to the edge!
 I slowly shuffled to towards the edge of the board and the water below started to come into view, opening up below as I move closer to the edge.
 My hands were clammy and a knot grew in my stomach.
 I reached the edge and looked down, then shuffled back a little, it was looked like a long way to the water below.
 Doubt filled my head with reasons not to jump.
 I also knew the longer I waited the greater the chance these doubts would talk me out of jumping.
 I weighed this with the thought of climbing back down the ladder.

 I shuffled forward again, looked down, and thought if I'm going to jump I need to just do it.
 I remember thinking once I'm in the air there's no going back.
 I counted down and stepped off the board.
 All at once I felt rushing air, my tummy jumping into my mouth, I grabbed my nose and pointed my toes.
 I'd done it and survived!
 I felt amazing!
 Fear turned to excitement and satisfaction in an instant.
 I was out of the pool and back up the ladder to jump again, I was hooked.

 In a matter of moments, I had gone from feeling scared to confident.
 But until I chose to step off the edge of the diving board, the only thing stopping me was my own fear.

 > “Everything you want is on the other side of fear.”
+>
-> - Jack Canfield
+> * Jack Canfield

 As children, our lives were full of firsts.
 Full of opportunities to face our fears.
 Learning to ride a bike, learning to swim, your first day at school, first time catching the bus by yourself, jumping off a diving board.
 Each time you met the challenge you showed courage, proved you were capable and grew more confident.

 As we move into adulthood, most of us become comfortable as we have fewer firsts, take fewer risks, stop finding opportunities to step out of our comfort zone.